 As part of Ireland’s oldest festival, Puck Fair in Killorglin, County Kerry, a wild goat is crowned and worshipped for the two-day festival, as “King Puck”, a strange tradition which has its roots in 4th-century pagan Ireland.

-The festival, which runs from August 10 to 12 and is expected to attract over 80,000 visitors, was said to be linked to the Celtic festival of Lughnasa, which symbolizes the beginning of harvest.
+The festival, which runs ordinarily in August usually attracts over 80,000 visitors, was said to be linked to the Celtic festival of Lughnasa, which symbolizes the beginning of harvest.
 The goat was a symbol of pagan fertility.

 The “Queen of Puck,” usually a young schoolgirl crowns the goat “King Puck.”
 The goat is placed in a small cage on a high stand for three days as the locals celebrate with markets, entertainment and pubs stay open until 3 am.
 At the end of the fair, the goat is released back into the wild.